 So, which type should you choose?

 For the majority of industrial applications, synchronous counters are the ideal choice.
 They’re more reliable, better for high-speed operation, and boast a significantly lower risk of decoding errors.
-However, it’s still best to use asynchronous counters for low-power applications or if you’re concerned about noise emissions.
+However, using asynchronous counters for low-power applications or if you’re concerned about noise emissions is still best.

-With your new knowledge about asynchronous and synchronous counters and how they differ, you should have no trouble choosing the right counter type for your industry and application.
+With your new knowledge about asynchronous and synchronous counters and their differences, you should have no trouble choosing the right counter type for your industry and application.